AliAsgharSWE/node-pdf-summarizer/Readme.md

   "id": "<MongoDB id>"
 }
 ```
-## Notes & Error Handling
+Notes & Error Handling

 Validates that uploaded files are PDFs (application/pdf).

 Returns 400 if no file is uploaded or no text can be extracted.

-PDFs are stored temporarily in uploads/; optional auto-delete available in upload.js.
+PDFs are stored temporarily in uploads/; optional auto-delete available in routes.

-**Summarization uses OpenAI first (if API key exists), with a fallback to the local summarizer.**
+Summarization uses OpenAI first (if API key exists), with a fallback to the local summarizer.

 ## Frontend Enhancements